Toronto Argonauts: 1989–2015

 The 1989 season saw the Argonauts move into SkyDome, a multi-purpose downtown stadium with a retractable roof.
 It marked the beginning of an eventful few years.
 In 1990, one of the most beloved figures in Toronto sporting history emerged on the team: Michael "Pinball" Clemons set a CFL record for all purpose yards with 3,300 in his first full year, a record he broke in 1997 with 3,840.

 In 1991 Hollywood prestige arrived in the form of a new ownership trio.
 Bruce McNall, owner of the NHL's Los Angeles Kings, bought the team.
 One of his players, hockey great Wayne Gretzky, became a minority owner, as did Canadian-born comedian John Candy.
 The group stunned the league with the signing of Raghib "Rocket" Ismail for an unheard of $18.2 million over four years.
 Ismail immediately impressed, particularly on kickoff returns, and was named player of the game in the 1991 Grey Cup, which the Argos won 36–21 over the Calgary Stampeders.
 Clemons and quarterback Matt Dunigan (who played the final with a broken collarbone) were the other critical pieces to the championship.

 However, the Argos slumped to 6–12 only a year later, beginning a slide that only accelerated when Dunigan and Ismail left after the season.
 The 1992 season was the first of four consecutive losing seasons; while they made the playoffs in 1994, they were promptly eliminated by the Baltimore Stallions in the division semi-finals.
-Trouble also struck off the field: McNall was convicted of conspiracy and fraud at the end of 1993, while Candy died prematurely the next year, shortly after he sold his stake in the team.
-With Gretzky's salary dependent upon McNall, the team was effectively left without owners before Labatt Brewing Company, parent of league broadcast partner The Sports Network, bought it in the spring of 1994.
+Trouble also struck off the field.
+McNall put the team on the market in 1993 citing massive losses and the strain of being an absentee owner.
+Labatt Brewing Company, parent of league broadcast partner The Sports Network, bought the team in May 1994.
+The sale would have closed sooner if not for Candy's death in March.
+McNall would have likely had to sell the team in any event; he confessed to conspiracy and fraud later that year.

 Attendance also began to slide in the mid-1990s, raising questions over the team's viability that persist to this day.
 The per game average was just above 16,000 in 1994 and 1995, much less than half the team's 1970s peak.